LaurentNevou/Q_Schrodinger1D_demo/README.md

 # Schroedinger1D_demo
 This code solves the time independent Schroedinger equation in 1D.

-It uses 3 different algorithms that can switch ON/OFF:
+It uses 3 different algorithms that can be switched ON/OFF:

 -> The FEM: Finite Elements Method